waiwera/credo/credo/refactorNotes/AY_notes_refactor_credo.md

 4. Finalise ModelRun base class, refactor CREDO's original ModelRun to create abstract ModelRun and concrete AUT2ModelRun.
 5. Refactor CREDO's original ModelResult to abstract ModelResult base class and concrete AUT2ModelResult.
 6. Create a SciBenchmarkTest example to see if everything fits together, with just one TC (FieldWithinTolTC).
-7. See if supercode ModelRun and ModelResult easy to create.
+7. See if Waiwera ModelRun and ModelResult easy to create.

 Project Organisation